Orange TH30 VS Ad30 (Comparison)

 We'd much prefer to have autonomous EQ controls for both channels, and a gain control for each one, like we see in the AD30.

-From a tone quality perspective, there isn't a ton of difference, though it is worth noting that the AD30 has 12AX7 tubes in the preamp, which naturally sound a bit heavier and more percussive than the ECC83s in the TH30.
+From a tone quality perspective, there isn't a ton of difference, though it is worth noting that the AD30 has 12AX7 tubes in the preamp, which is the American version, while the ECC83s in the TH30 are the British version.
+Technically there's not much difference between the two.

 Orange AD30 Details